DanielIzquierdo/osisoftpy/README.rst

 .. code-block:: python

-   import arrow       # Arrow is optional - it's included here make timestamps easier to understand. import osisoftpy
+   import arrow       # Arrow is optional - it's included to simplify the timestamps. import osisoftpy